Top 5 This Week

 Old Crow: The Remote Gwitchin Community

-Old Crow (300 residents, above the Arctic Circle on the Porcupine River, accessible only by air) is the most remote Yukon community and the homeland of the Vuntut Gwitchin First Nation — one of Canada’s most successful self-governing First Nations, whose government manages the Vuntut National Park, the Old Crow Flats Ramsar wetlands, and the Porcupine Caribou Herd’s calving grounds in cooperation with the Gwichyaa Zhee Gwich’in people of Arctic Village, Alaska.
-Old Crow represents the Yukon’s most intact subarctic Indigenous culture — a community of 300 people who maintain a relationship with the land that connects them to thousands of years of Gwich’in presence in this landscape.
+Old Crow (around 250 residents, above the Arctic Circle on the Porcupine River, reachable only by air) is the most remote Yukon community and the homeland of the Vuntut Gwitchin First Nation — among the earliest Yukon nations to sign a self-government agreement, and one whose government manages Vuntut National Park, the Old Crow Flats Ramsar wetlands, and the Porcupine Caribou Herd’s calving grounds in cooperation with the Gwich’in of Arctic Village, Alaska.
+Old Crow holds the territory’s most intact subarctic Indigenous culture — a village whose residents sustain a relationship with the land that reaches back thousands of years of Gwich’in presence here.

 Community Choice in the Yukon